 Logic is the study of the principles and methods of valid reasoning

-- Reasoning is the process of trying to answer a question, resolve an issue, solve a problem, or make a decision by rational means.
+- Reasoning is the process of endeavoring, by rational means, to answer a question, resolve an issue, solve a problem, or make a decision.
 Logic is the study of the rational means by which thinkers ought to reason.

-- The focus of Logic is on the evaluation of arguments.
+- The focus of Logic is the evaluation of arguments.

 - An argument is an instance of reasoning, from premises to a conclusion.